nextauthjs/next-auth/www/docs/configuration/providers.md

 title: Providers
 ---

-Authentication Providers in NextAuth.js are how you define services that can be used to sign in.
+Authentication Providers in NextAuth.js are how you define services that can be used to sign in (OAuth, Email, etc).

-This includes, OAuth, email / passwordless and other other services.

 ## Sign in with OAuth